Zohran Mamdani for Mayor of New York City

 Was Jessica Ramos promised a position as commissioner or even deputy mayor in a Cuomo mayoral administration in exchange for her endorsement…?
 How interesting that Cuomo made a point of saying that he did not endorse her.

-This much seems certain to me: Jessica Ramos has shredded her credibility with progressives in New York; instead, she has thrown her lot in with the profoundly anti-progressive multi-millionaire Andrew Cuomo and the enormously corrupt oligarchy she claimed to be fighting; Ramos had better hope that Cuomo wins the primary and the general election because if anyone else wins and Zohran Mamdani above all, she’ll be in political nowhere land even if she manages to hold onto her state Senate seat in 2026.
+This much seems certain to me: Jessica Ramos has shredded her credibility with progressives in New York; instead, she has thrown her lot in with the profoundly anti-progressive multi-millionaire Andrew Cuomo and the enormously corrupt oligarchy she claimed to be fighting.

 It has been reported that Ramos managed to raise only $9,000 — a minuscule amount for a mayoral campaign in any city and especially in New York, the most expensive media market in the country — and perhaps more to the point, managed to rack up more than $250,000 in debt; so perhaps part of the deal with Cuomo was his agreement to allow her to go to his well-heeled millionaire and billionaire donors to help retire her enormous mayoral campaign debt.

 I thought Jessica Ramos was a progressive; but there are those moments in which someone reveals herself for who and what she is and it seems to me that this is one of those moments.
 Interesting that though Ramos did not formally withdraw from the race, she also did not participate in the NY1/WNYC debate on Thursday, June 12; I do not know whether that was her choice or whether those organizing the debate simply thought it was pointless to have her on the stage (Emily Ago, “Claws out for Cuomo, Mamdaniat debate as rivals dig into their missteps, weaknesses,” Politico, 12 June 2025)..
-As for my part, instead of ranking Jessica Ramos second, I will not be ranking her at all; bye, Felicia~!
+As for my part, instead of ranking Jessica Ramos second, I did not ranking her at all; bye, Felicia~!

 Pauline Park is a Queens-based activist; she did her B.A. in philosophy at the University of Wisconsin-Madison, her M.Sc. in European studies at the London School of Economics & Political Science and her Ph.D. at the University of Illinois at Urbana-Champaign; she was the first student at any University of Illinois campus to win a Fulbright fellowship for France; the personal endorsement of Zohran Mamdani and the above assessment do not necessarily represent the opinion of any organization with which she is associated or has been associated.